Before I become a successful virtual assistant, I first worked in the corporate world, but not for long!

 How to become a virtual assistant?

 I know some Filipino VA aspirants took the risk of leaving their corporate jobs then getting stuck in finding their first client, and I feel bad for them.
-I have friends who came back from corporate work because it’s been a few months from their application, but to no avail.
+I have friends who came back from corporate work because it’s been a few months since their application but to no avail.

-Becoming a virtual is not easy nowadays, so if you still want to become one, you must understand getting a client is almost the same as applying in a corporate job.
-Today, the freelancing world is a big competition; many are switching into freelancing for the same reason as you.
+Becoming a virtual is not easy nowadays, so if you still want to become one, you must understand getting a client is almost the same as applying for a corporate job.
+Today, the freelancing world is a big competition; many are switching to freelancing for the same reason as you.

 So before you decided to leave your job, you might want to consider these tips.